Forest Coach Lines

-Forest Coach Lines is an Australian bus and coach operator.
+Forest Coach Lines was an Australian bus and coach operator.
 Founded in 1930 in the Northern Suburbs of Sydney, since 2016 it has expanded with purchases in the Mid North Coast and North West Slopes regions in New South Wales.
-It is a subsidiary of ComfortDelGro Australia.
+It became a subsidiary of ComfortDelGro Australia in 2018.

+In early 2023, the Forest Coach Lines brand was replaced by ComfortDelGro's CDC NSW branding for the Sydney operations.
+The Mid North Coast and North West Slopes operations continue to be branded Forest Coach Lines and was rebranded to CDC NSW in September 2025, with the Forest Coach Lines brand phased out.